leofab86/avatar/avatar/README.md

 # Todo
-• Build a ui for the load test app
+• Build a ui for the load test app.

 • learn / setup caching